The World Is In Crisis & We’re All Grieving

 AdvertisementADVERTISEMENT

 Perhaps when we talk of resistance, it is not only the tearing down of harmful institutions and oppressive systems that we speak of.
-It must also include the revolution that starts within and amongst.
+For it must also include the revolution that starts within and amongst.
 The quiet and internal pausing, where we reclaim power by carving out time stolen from us by the distractions of capitalism.
 In these intentional moments, we commit ourselves to feeling everything, even that which hurts.
-To grieve in this way is an honoring.
-It honors our dead, it honors our bodies, it honors our communities and it honors the generations who will follow us.
-Then perhaps, it is only by recognizing our mutual dependencies and saying: I commit myself to my grief, I commit myself to your grief, I commit myself to our grief, that will allow us to become the healed ancestors after all.
+To grieve in this way is an honouring.
+It honours our dead, it honours our bodies, it honours our communities and it honours the generations who will follow us.
+Then perhaps, it is only by recognising our mutual dependencies and saying: I commit myself to my grief, I commit myself to your grief, I commit myself to our grief, that will allow us to become the healed ancestors after all.